-Mark Mullet is proud to represent the 5th Legislative District communities of Black Diamond, Maple Valley, Issaquah, North Bend, Carnation, Snoqualmie, and parts of Enumclaw and Renton.
+Mark Mullet is proud to represent the 5th Legislative District communities of Black Diamond, Issaquah, Maple Valley, North Bend, Renton, Sammamish, and Snoqualmie.

-Mark earned a master’s degree in Public Administration from the Evans School at the University of Washington and he graduated Summa Cum Laude with a bachelor’s degree in finance from Indiana University.
-He attended Foster High School in Tukwila and was the Washington State high school tennis champion in 1989 and 1990.
-Mark lives in Issaquah with his wife Kelley and their six children.
+Mark earned a Master’s degree in public administration from the Evans School at the University of Washington in 2008 and he graduated Summa Cum Laude with a bachelor’s degree in Finance from Indiana University in 1994.
+He attended Foster High School in Tukwila and was the Washington State High School tennis champion in 1989 and 1990.

 Mark’s wife Kelley has been a teacher in the Issaquah school district since 1999.
 They have six children, ranging in age from middle school to college, and they all currently attend or graduated from public school in the Issaquah School district.